 From Terra Novas and New York Regents to the more overwhelming SATs and GREs, standardized tests are the bane of many school-age students’ existence.
 First implemented in the 1800’s, standardized tests have now become the measure by which many elementary, middle and high school students are accepted or rejected from schools, eligible for scholarships, etc. Their use jumped in 2002 for students in grades K-12, after the No Child Left Behind act mandated that all 50 states implement standardized tests.
-Are these tests helping to bolster education, or are they a flawed tool?
+But are these tests helping to bolster education, or are they a flawed tool?

 Here are three reasons supporting the claim that standardized tests negatively impact education, and three more reasons supporting it.